-👥 Characters of the Floss
+The Characters of the Mill

-A journey through the complex souls who shape, love, and break Maggie's world
+Exploring the souls who shape Maggie's world

 Maggie Tulliver